kinggodhj/assignment/README.md

-## Data description
+## Assignment description

-Each data consists of int sequences (source - target)
+Each data consists of int sequences (source - target), the goal of this assignment is generating target sequences

+The final output file is "output_pre.txt"

 ### The number of data samples